Deighv/EEGtoActions/README.md

 * Headset_Data - This table stores each series of signals from the EEG in individual columns+rows
 * Controller_Data - This table stores the controller's state as of the moment the EEG signal came in
 * Controller_Data_Normalized_View - This converts stick pushes into dpad cardinal directions (This assists with the final table..)
-* Controller_Press_Index - This turns every state the controller can be in into a single number, an index.
-This allows for ML to compare signals to a handful (100?) states, instead of trying to map it to each button press (which would also be possible in this system)
+* Controller_Press_Index - This turns every state the controller can be in into a single number.
+This allows for ML to compare signals to 82 indexed states, instead of trying to map it to each button press (which would also be possible in this system)- this is grabbed via a kind of cartesian join in the model layer

 ## Data Layer
 * outputEEGData.py - This script reads signals incoming from an (Open BCI Ultracortex Mk 4) EEG.
 Each time a signal comes in (240/second on average), the system checks the controller state, and stores both in the database with the same timestamp